cddavidson86/CineMemes-New/README.md

-# GroupProject1
+# CineMemes

 # MVP

-#### General Idea
-To help movie lovers learn discover the top memes to their favorite movies.

-#### Target Audience
-People who want to be a part of their favorite movie.

-#### Primary Problem
-Users want to connect with other viewers regarding their favorite movies and embrace different moments, emotions, and contextual interpretation.

-#### Primary Goal
+#### 2019

-Allow users to establish a deeper connection with the movies they love and help connect the communities that build around specific films.
+#### A website that will allow users to establish a deeper connection with the movies they love and help connect the communities that build around specific films.
+Using Express to pull from multiple API's determined by the users search.
+Provides information from movie sites and related memes from Reddit.

-#### Identify and Prioritize User Stories

- As a _____, I want, ______ so that I can _________.\
- As a movie lover, I want to search for the movies I like, so I can learn more about them and travel to the places it was filmed.\
- As the official leader of the Lord of the Rings Club, I want to know where Middle Earth is so I can go there.